 “What this means is that that information is at your fingertips and marketing team members can get a clear view of the customer experience the entire organisation is presenting in a way that is useful to them,” Kerry-Ann says.

 Most marketing teams struggle to get a single, up-to-date view of all their marketing activity, with marketing plans often created on a series of unconnected spreadsheets.

-Kerry-Ann and her team wanted to ensure all the information its marketers would need in order to plan, create, review, approve and re-use marketing campaign materials resided in one unified system — for the first time, creating a single source of truth for all of the organisation’s marketing activity.
+Kerry-Ann recommends ensuring all the information a marketing team will need in order to plan, create, review, approve and re-use marketing campaign materials resides in one unified system — creating a single source of truth for all of an organisation’s marketing activity.

-Budget information was included via an integration with SAP, documented workflows and approver matrices were built into the system, with collaboration processes and feedback captured, along with compliance information.
+Budget information should be included if possible, workflows documented and approver matrices built into the system, with collaboration processes and feedback captured, along with compliance information.

-A centralised digital asset repository was developed by integrating Simple’s MRM with Adobe Experience Manager to allow easy management of all approved digital assets.
+A centralised digital asset repository is an essential element to allow easy management of all approved digital assets.

-This meant that marketers could see all past, current and planned marketing activity to improve feasibility planning, ensuring activity runs at the optimal time — without the need for a multitude of meetings to manage the process.
+This means marketers are able to see all past, current and planned marketing activity to improve feasibility planning, ensuring activity runs at the optimal time — without the need for a multitude of meetings to manage the process.

 Once marketing processes have been documented, it’s important that they are optimised for the new, automated MRM environment, which includes templates and briefs to make it easier and faster to create regular, repeatable marketing activities to consistent standards.

 Approval stages and approvers should be reduced to the minimal viable steps to get the job done with the necessary input and oversight.